-Since dunnage plays such an important component of the shipping process, let’s start by defining it.
-Dunnage is any padding material used to cushion, secure and protect items during transportation.
-Bubble wrap, solid plastic, packaging peanuts and air pillows are good examples of commonly used materials.
+Since dunnage plays such an important component in the shipping process, let’s start by defining it.
+Dunnage is any padding material used to cushion, secure, and protect items during transportation.
+Bubble wrap, solid plastic, packaging peanuts, and air pillows are good examples of commonly used materials.

 Why is Dunnage Useful for Shippers?

 A lot happens during the shipping process.
 From unpredictable weather and package handling in sorting facilities to vehicle collisions and movement of packages on delivery trucks, there’s no shortage of tough conditions that your items will be exposed to.

 Shippers use materials to cushion, protect and prevent items from any movements and shocks, ensuring they reach their destination in the best condition possible.
 Here are the main reasons why shippers use dunnage:

 1. Protection from physical damage

 Shippers use dunnage to fill empty spaces inside the shipping box to restrict items from moving within the box.
 Dunnage is also used to separate items in a package and prevent any form of collision.

 This helps to prevent physical damage that can arise as packages slide back and forth during the delivery process.